 MediGap Plan G Cost-Sharing

-One of the best aspects of Medicare Supplement Plan G is the limited out-of-pocket.
-With MediGap Plan G, you are responsible for the Medicare Part B annual deductible, but that is it!
+One of the best aspects of Medigap Plan G is the limited out-of-pocket costs.
+With Medigap Plan G, you are responsible for the Medicare Part B annual deductible, but that is it!
 There are no other coinsurances, copayments, or deductibles with this plan.
 The Part B annual deductible is $203.
 Once you have met this deductible, you are fully covered for the rest of the year!

-When comparing Medicare Supplement plans, it is important to remember that the only difference between Plan G and Plan F is this annual Part B deductible.
-Typically, however, the difference in premium for the year is almost always higher than $198, so Plan G is a more cost-efficient plan the majority of times.
+When comparing Medicare Supplement Plans, it is important to remember that the only difference between Plan G and Plan F is this annual Part B deductible.
+Typically, however, the difference in premium for the year is almost always higher than $198, so Plan G is a more cost-efficient plan the majority of the time.

 Here is a small example of how Plan G works for your healthcare and covering those gaps in your Medicare coverage.

 - Say you buy a Plan G for $125 a month.
 At this point, you’ll be responsible for covering the Part B deductible of $203.
 You also pay the $148.50 a month for your standard Part B premium.
 This will equate to $3,485 for the first year.

 - Say you decide to go with Plan F instead.
 You purchase the Plan at $195 per month.
 With this plan, you won’t have to pay the deductible for Part B. You still have to pay the premium for Part B at $148.50 a month.
 For the year, you’ll pay $4,122.